guardian/accessibility-workshop/readme.md

 #### Using a screen reader

 You may find this easiest to do in Safari.
-Start VoiceOver, and try navigating around the page just like you did with the keyboard.
+Start VoiceOverm, either by pressing command + F5 or by holding the command key and pressing (not touching!) the Touch ID button three times, and try navigating around the page just like you did with the keyboard.
 Focus on what you're hearing, and not what you can already see.
 Are you getting all the same information as you would using the page visually?

 Some areas to focus on: